cloudbees/blueocean-sample-pipeline-result-ext-plugin/README.md

+# Note: THIS IS VERY OLD CODE

+A slightly newer tool for helping get started with plugins: https://www.npmjs.com/package/generator-blueocean-usain you can also see a real plugin: github.com/jenkinsci/blueocean-pipeline-editor-plugin

 Blue Ocean Extension Point implementation sample plugin.

 Please check out the following YouTube video for a walk-through of the concepts relating to client-side